 Living in residence is a very different environment than living at home.
 While it may feel natural to be at ease and feel comfortable with your new surroundings, that doesn’t mean you should let your guard down.
 Regular patrols of campus are conducted by Campus Safety and Student Safety Patrol members.
 However, it is helpful to think of our campus as being a small city.
 If there are measures of personal safety that you would take off of campus, please ensure you take them on campus and in residence as well.
-Please visit the Campus Safety website for more information about personal safety.
+Please click here to visit the Campus Safety website for more information about personal safety.

 Personal Safety Tips:

 - Report suspicious people or activities to Campus Safety.
 If it makes you feel uncomfortable or gives you an uneasy feeling, chances are something’s not right!